What is Account-Based Marketing (ABM) with Real-World Examples

 Here are some examples of common account-based marketing KPIs that provide insight into how you’re doing:

 - Account penetration (net new contacts added to an account)

 - Account revenue growth (individual accounts and total account growth)

 - Number of new accounts

 ABM to synergise sales and marketing teams

-MO Agency worked with Teraco to digitally transform their marketing and sales departments to work together and to execute an account-based marketing strategy.
+MO Agency worked with Teraco to digitally transform their marketing and sales departments to work together and execute an account-based marketing strategy.
 Once leads came into the portal they were put into a marketing workflow to nurture the MQL’s.
-This helped their marketing team keep track of leads as soon as they entered the CRM and provide instant response.
+This helped their marketing team keep track of leads as soon as they entered the CRM and provide instant responses.

 The engaged contacts and unengaged contacts were separated and reached out accordingly.
 The whole process was automated as much as possible before notifying sales to qualify the leads.
 This process automated the lead handover process helping marketing and sales work together seamlessly.

 In one of our own marketing campaign efforts at MO, we created a Linkedin Inmail Campaign, targeting technology companies - aimed at the Sales Manager/Director within those organisations.
 This approach ensures we reach the members of the right organisations that are potential customers that would qualify to be our target accounts.